surfiniaburger/NASA-Bird/api/README.md

 Make sure to use WSL to run the redis-server if you're a windows user.
 It's much easier that way.

+## In addition
+Run the test file 'pipenv run pytest'

 Enjoy!